iredmail/docs/en_US/howto/sql.create.catch-all.md

 sent to non-existing accounts under `domain.com` will be delivered to `dest@example.com`.

+__NOTES__:

+- Address `dest@example.com` must exist.
-__NOTE__: With iRedAdmin-Pro, you can manage catch-all account in domain profile directly.
+- With iRedAdmin-Pro, you can manage catch-all account in domain profile directly.
 Screenshot attached.

 ![](./images/iredadmin/domain_profile_catchall.png)